-- 1. Modifying the published General Healthy Retiree table for use as a baseline table to develop the scaling factor for the proposed mortality table is needed. - 2.
-Selecting a headcount-weighted as opposed to salary-weighted published mortality table for the pre-retirement mortality analysis. - 3.
-Using additional setbacks to the baseline table that were applied after the development of the scaling factors in the proposed tables for post-decrement and pre-decrement mortality.
+- 1. Selection of the Below-Median Income table for use as a baseline table to develop the scaling factor for the proposed mortality table is needed. - 2.
+Selecting a headcount-weighted as opposed to salary-weighted published mortality table for the pre-retirement mortality analysis.